NBA Rumors: Clint Capela To Hawks, Andre Iguodala To Rockets In 3-Way Deal With Memphis, ‘SB Nation’ Suggests

-In the aftermath of rumors suggesting that the Houston Rockets are willing to trade starting center Clint Capela ahead of Thursday’s deadline, a new report has recommended a three-way deal that would allow one of his rumored suitors, the Atlanta Hawks, to acquire him, with the Memphis Grizzlies also participating and sending Andre Iguodala to Houston.
+In the aftermath of rumors suggesting that the Houston Rockets are willing to trade starting center Clint Capela ahead of Thursday’s deadline, a new report has recommended a three-way deal that would allow one of his rumored suitors, the Atlanta Hawks, to acquire him.
+In that suggested deal, the Memphis Grizzlies would also be participating and sending Andre Iguodala to Houston.

 On Tuesday morning, SB Nation blog The Dream Shake suggested a number of hypothetical trade situations that would allow Capela to find a new home before Thursday, starting with the aforementioned deal — a “simple” transaction involving three teams and three players, as well as a future draft pick.
 Aside from moving Capela to the Hawks and Iguodala to the Rockets — with the latter move widely rumored for the past few months — the transaction would allow the Grizzlies to acquire Hawks wingman Evan Turner for salary-matching purposes, plus the team’s protected 2021 first-round draft selection.